Lightstreamer/helm-charts/charts/lightstreamer/README.md

 **Default:** `nil`
 ### [cluster.controlLinkMachineName](https://github.com/Lightstreamer/helm-charts/blob/main/charts/lightstreamer/values.yaml#L3385)

 Optional.
 Host name to be used, in addition to the domain name specified on the front-end pages, for control/poll/rebind connections coming from web clients.
 This only regards clients based on old versions of the Web (Unified API) Client SDK (earlier than 8.0.0).
 The use of non standard, unicode names may not be supported by old versions of the Web Client SDK.
 This setting will override the `cluster.controlLinkAddress` setting when the request comes from such Web Client SDKs and the access to Server data pages requires that the latter share a common subdomain with application pages.
 This was one of the ways used by these SDKs to request streaming data; see the Client Guide in the Web (Unified API) Client SDK for these versions for details on the cases in which this setting will be preferred; note that, in this regard, the behavior will be slightly different when the older HTML Client Library is in use, so as to ensure backward compatibility.
 This option is useful if the subdomain-name part of the hostname is subject to changes or if the same machine needs to be addressed through multiple subdomain names (e.g. for multihosting purpose).
 The configured name should contain all the portions of the address except for the subdomain name.
-For example, assuming the `mycompany.com` subdomain is declared in the front-end pages: - If the full address is `push1.mycompany.com`, the name should be `push`; - If the full address is `push.int2.cnt3.mycompany.com`, the name   should be `push.int2.cnt3`.
+For example, assuming the `mycompany.com` subdomain is declared in the front-end pages: - If the full address is `push1.mycompany.com`, the name should be   `push`. - If the full address is `push.int2.cnt3.mycompany.com`, the name   should be `push.int2.cnt3`.
 Refer to `cluster.controlLinkAddress` for other remarks.
 Support for clustering is an optional feature, available depending on Edition and License Type.
 When not available, this setting is ignored.

 **Default:** `nil`
 ### [cluster.maxSessionDurationMinutes](https://github.com/Lightstreamer/helm-charts/blob/main/charts/lightstreamer/values.yaml#L3395)